mattwagl/fundbuero/README.md

 * [ora](https://github.com/sindresorhus/ora) is an elegant terminal spinner.
 * [cli-spinners](https://github.com/sindresorhus/cli-spinners) is a collection of spinners for use in the terminal.

+# Design

+* [awesome-design](https://github.com/gztchan/awesome-design) is a collection of UI/UX design resources for developers & designers.

 ## Typo